Where to see puffins in Scotland - everyone's favorite auk

 Where to see puffins in Scotland.

-Puffinaceous encounters take two forms in Scotland.
-The first kind is when you see them through binoculars and if you were to get any closer you would kill yourself by falling a very long way into the sea.
+Puffinaceous encounters take two forms here.
+The first kind is when you see them through binoculars from above and if you were to get any closer you would kill yourself by falling a very long way into the sea.
 Puffins don’t live in parks.
-The second kind of experience, much sought after by puffinaphiliacs, is when you can, literally, stroll up to the birds.
+The second kind of experience, much sought after by puffinaphiliacs, is where you can, literally, stroll up to the birds.

 Obviously, the terrain will be gentler but you can be sure that somewhere close by will be the vertiginous plunge to your doom, so take care, will you?
 Puffins are always to be found close to or on the sea.